By: Shayne Prinsloo

 Yellowfish feed heavily on mayflies and caddis throughout the day.
 While dries can shine in the right windows, the river’s colour and hydraulics make sub-surface approaches dominant for most anglers.

-• Caddis larvae & pupae: Olive/tan larvae, soft-hackle wets during emergence.
+- Caddis larvae & pupae: Olive/tan larvae and soft-hackle wets during emergence.

-• Weights matter: Step flies up/down (2.5–4.0 mm tungsten) to control depth without dragging.
+- Weights matter: Step flies up or down, 2.5–4.0mm tungsten, to control depth without dragging.

-Guide tip: If you’re ticking bottom constantly, you’re too heavy; if you never touch, you’re too light.
-Change one variable at a time: depth → size → colour → speed.
+If you’re ticking bottom constantly, you’re too heavy.
+If you never touch, you’re too light.
+Change one variable at a time: depth, then size, then colour, then speed.

 Reading Water & Finding Prime Lies